Kemboihosea/Delani-studio/README.md

 This website shows the services provided by Delanio studio to their customers
 it specifies the users needs when interacting with the software.
+## SET UP
+Browse the website using the link to view

 ## TECHNOLOGIES USED